The UMW Battlefield Moves

-In the last 90 years the union has survived scandal, power struggles, depressions and encroachments from rival unions.
-In 1979 the miners of Illinois (the UMW's District 12) numbered 19,660—down from its peak of some 100,000 in the 1920's but still a sizable presence in the state since the UMW mines about 96 percent of the coal dug in Illinois.
+In the last 90 years the union has survived scandal, power struggles, depressions, and encroachments from rival unions.
+In 1979 the miners of Illinois (the UMW's District 12) numbered 19,660—down from its peak of some 100,000 in the 1920s but still a sizable presence in the state where UMW mines about 96 percent of the coal dug.

 The UMW's mandate may be reduced to two issues: money and safety.
 Of the two, safety often has taken precedence, perhaps because higher wages are meaningless if one is not alive to spend them.
 Indeed, the United Mine Workers deals with issues that may mean life or death to its members in a way that may be unique within American trade unions.
 Coal mining remains one of the most dangerous ways to make a living.
 The records of the Illinois Department of Mines and Minerals (IDMM) list more than 8,700 miners who died and 90,000 who were injured in Illinois mines between 1882 (when statistics first were kept) and 1978.

-Prior to 1969, mine safety in the U.S. had been left largely to the states, although the UMW had been writing safety measures into its national contracts for years.
-But the union regards safety as ultimately a matter for state and federal governments.
+Prior to 1969, mine safety in the U.S. had been left largely to the states, which spurred the UMW to write safety measures into its national contracts.
+But the union still believes that safety ought to be a matter for state and federal governments.
 As one Illinois union official put it, why "use the few chips we have" in bargaining with owners for what miners regard as something that should be theirs as a matter of right?

-As evidence of a historical disregard for miners' welfare, union officials also point out that while there has been federal mine safety legislation on the books since 1910, it wasn't until 1969 that federal mine inspectors could even enter a mine, and then only if invited to do so by its owners.
+Sometimes, rights are hard won.
+As evidence of an historical disregard for miners' welfare, union officials also point out that while there has been federal mine safety legislation on the books since 1910, it wasn't until 1969 that federal mine inspectors could even enter a mine, and then only if invited to do so by its owners.